Reynolds Coliseum: History

 The arena was closed in March 2015 for extensive remodeling, which cost an estimated $35 million.
 The project moved the competition floor to the south end of the arena while lowering the seating capacity to 5,500 (it can be a bit higher for festival events).
 The north end of the building features a new Walk of Fame and History, including a permanent home for the NC State Athletic Hall of Fame, as well as offices for women's basketball and volleyball.
 Restrooms, concessions and hospitality areas were renovated and concourses were widened.
 A new video control room for all sports was added.
-And for the first time, the entire arena is air-conditioned.
+For the first time, the entire arena is air-conditioned.

 NC State's volleyball team was the first to play at home in the newly renovated Reynolds on September 9, 2016, defeating Delaware 3–0.